Economics: Keynesian economics

 Keynesian economics derives from John Maynard Keynes, in particular his book The General Theory of Employment, Interest and Money (1936), which ushered in contemporary macroeconomics as a distinct field.
 The book focused on determinants of national income in the short run when prices are relatively inflexible.
-Keynes attempted to explain in broad theoretical detail why high labour-market unemployment might not be self-correcting due to low "effective demand" and why even price flexibility and monetary policy might be unavailing.
+Keynes attempted to explain, in broad theoretical terms, why high labour-market unemployment might not be self-correcting due to low "effective demand" and why even price flexibility and monetary policy might be unavailing.
 The term "revolutionary" has been applied to the book in its impact on economic analysis.

 During the following decades, many economists followed Keynes' ideas and expanded on his works.
-John Hicks and Alvin Hansen developed the IS–LM model which was a simple formalisation of some of Keynes' insights on the economy's short-run equilibrium.
+John Hicks and Alvin Hansen developed the IS–LM model, a simple formalisation of some of Keynes' insights into the economy's short-run equilibrium.
 Franco Modigliani and James Tobin developed important theories of private consumption and investment, respectively, two major components of aggregate demand.
 Lawrence Klein built the first large-scale macroeconometric model, applying the Keynesian thinking systematically to the US economy.

 Post-WWII economics

-Immediately after World War II, Keynesian was the dominant economic view of the United States establishment and its allies, Marxian economics was the dominant economic view of the Soviet Union nomenklatura and its allies.
+Immediately after World War II, Keynesian economics was the dominant economic view of the United States establishment and its allies, and Marxian economics was the dominant economic view of the Soviet Union nomenklatura and its allies.